sindresorhus/CircularProgress/readme.md

 /**
 Line width of the circular progress view.
 */
-@IBInspectable public var lineWidth: CGFloat = 2
+@IBInspectable var lineWidth: CGFloat = 2

 /**
 Show an animated checkmark instead of `100%`.